-Global Business aviation coalition showcases viability of Sustainable Alternative Jet Fuel
+Global Business aviation coalition showcases viability of Sustainable Aviation Fuel

 18 May, 2019 (Farnborough).
 At TAG Farnborough Airport, the global coalition of business aviation organizations behind the sustainable aviation fuel initiative joined forces to take the next important step in its journey to a lower carbon future.

 Since the launch of the sustainable aviation fuel (SAF) initiative and Business Aviation Guide to the Use of Sustainable Alternative Fuel in 2018, the SAF story and the Business Aviation Commitment to Climate Change have gained global momentum.

 Participating in the EU Sustainable Energy Week under the theme “Shaping the EU’s Energy Future,” global business aviation and community leaders discussed the path forward for the continued adoption of SAJF in Europe during a day-long, multifaceted event.

 Aircraft from major manufacturers, such as Bombardier, Gulfstream, Cirrus, Embraer, Piaggio, Dassault and Textron Aviation, fuelled up on SAF at airports across Europe and the United States – including TAG Farnborough Airport, England (EGLF); Caen – Carpiquet Airport, France (LFRK); Stockholm Arlanda Airport, Sweden (ESSA); and Republic Airport, Farmingdale, NY (KFRG) at Sheltair – for demonstration flights showcasing the viability of sustainable alternative jet fuel.

 SAJF has been made available at these airports specifically for aircraft manufacturers and operators to collectively fly-in to Europe’s annual meeting place for the business aviation community, EBACE in Geneva.